TOP KEYNOTE SPEAKER

 In short: so goes the keynote speech, so goes the event.

-While evaluating the perfect keynote speaker is a multi-faceted decision, I think the core decision can be made by your answers to the following questions:
+While evaluating the best keynote speaker is a multi-faceted decision, I think the core decision can be made by your answers to the following questions:

 1. Does the speaker have the background and/or experience my audience will embrace?